syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/interval.md

 ## Interval Selection

-You can drag thumbs only in intervals when [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) is true.
+Drag thumbs only in intervals when the [EnableIntervalSelection](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.RangeSliderBase.html#Syncfusion_Maui_Sliders_RangeSliderBase_EnableIntervalSelection) is true.
 If true, both thumbs can only be moved on the slider Interval.

 {% tabs %}